Security

 - Destructive tool approval: per the MCP spec, tools without

 readOnlyHint: trueordestructiveHint: falserequire user approval in-thread (Allow once / 1h / 24h / Always / Deny).
-The user’s choice is recorded in the grant store. - Operator override:
+The user’s choice is recorded in the grant store. - Operator override: the agent

 Further Reading